Chiapas: Mid-20th century to 1990

-In the 1980s, the politization of the indigenous and rural populations of the state that began in the 1960s and 1970s continued.
+In the 1980s, the politicization of the indigenous and rural populations of the state that began in the 1960s and 1970s continued.
 In 1980, several ejido (communal land organizations) joined to form the Union of Ejidal Unions and United Peasants of Chiapas, generally called the Union of Unions, or UU.
-It had a membership of 12,000 families from over 180 communities.
 By 1988, this organization joined with other to form the ARIC-Union of Unions (ARIC-UU) and took over much of the Lacandon Jungle portion of the state.
 Most of the members of these organization were from Protestant and Evangelical sects as well as "Word of God" Catholics affiliated with the political movements of the Diocese of Chiapas.
 What they held in common was indigenous identity vis-à-vis the non-indigenous, using the old 19th century "caste war" word "Ladino" for them.

 Economic liberalization and the EZLN

 The adoption of liberal economic reforms by the Mexican federal government clashed with the leftist political ideals of these groups, notably as the reforms were believed to have begun to have negative economic effects on poor farmers, especially small-scale indigenous coffee-growers.
 Opposition would coalesce into the Zapatista movement in the 1990s.
 Although the Zapatista movement couched its demands and cast its role in response to contemporary issues, especially in its opposition to neoliberalism, it operates in the tradition of a long line of peasant and indigenous uprisings that have occurred in the state since the colonial era.
 This is reflected in its indigenous vs. Mestizo character.
 However, the movement was an economic one as well.
 Although the area has extensive resources, much of the local population of the state, especially in rural areas, did not benefit from this bounty.
 In the 1990s, two thirds of the state's residents did not have sewage service, only a third had electricity and half did not have potable water.
 Over half of the schools offered education only to the third grade and most pupils dropped out by the end of first grade.
 Grievances, strongest in the San Cristóbal and Lacandon Jungle areas, were taken up by a small leftist guerrilla band led by a man called only "Subcomandante Marcos."

 This small band, called the Zapatista Army of National Liberation (Ejército Zapatista de Liberación Nacional, EZLN), came to the world's attention when on January 1, 1994 (the day the NAFTA treaty went into effect) EZLN forces occupied and took over the towns of San Cristobal de las Casas, Las Margaritas, Altamirano, Ocosingo and three others.
 They read their proclamation of revolt to the world and then laid siege to a nearby military base, capturing weapons and releasing many prisoners from the jails.
 This action followed previous protests in the state in opposition to neoliberal economic policies.
+Although it has been estimated as having no more than 300 armed guerrilla members, the EZLN paralyzed the Mexican government, which balked at the political risks of direct confrontation.